AdobeDocs/campaign.en/help/dev/architecture.md

 >[!NOTE]
 >
-> As an existing Campaign Classic user, note that all deliveries go through MID server.
-“Hybrid” is then the new Standard (and only) architecture.
+> If you are transitioning from Campaign Classic v7, note that all deliveries go through the mid-sourcing server (MID.
+Campaign v8 relies on a hybrid architecture.
-> Internal routing is not available anymore and then the external account has been disabled accordingly.
+> As a consequence, internal routing is not possible in Campaign v8, and the external account has been disabled accordingly.
 >